Aptauja ilgs līdz 23. oktobrim.

-12.1. peak sound pressure (ppeak) - maximum value of the noise "C" frequency curve weighted instantaneous noise pressure (hereinafter - peak level); and
+12.1. peak sound pressure (ppeak) - maximum value of the noise "C" frequency curve weighted instantaneous noise pressure (hereinafter - the peak level);

-12.2. daily noise exposure level (LEX, 8h) (dB(A) in relation to 20µPa) - time-weighted average value during noise exposure levels in an eight-hour working days (hereinafter - noise level) in conformity with Sub-paragraph 3.6 of the standard LVS ISO 1999:2007 "Acoustics - Determination of occupational noise exposure and estimation of noise induced hearing impairment".
-The referred to noise level shall include all the noise in a work environment including impulse noise.
+12.2. daily noise exposure level (LEX, 8h) (dB(A) in relation to 20µPa) - time-weighted average value during noise exposure levels in an eight-hour working days (hereinafter - the noise level) in conformity with Sub-paragraph 3.6 of the standard LVS ISO 1999:2007 "Acoustics - Determination of occupational noise exposure and estimation of noise induced hearing impairment".
+The abovementioned noise level shall include all the noise in a work environment, including impulse noise.

 [8 April 2008]

 13. If during a working week the noise level at one and the same work place may substantially differ every day, for assessment of the noise level the employer is entitled to substitute the daily noise exposure level by an average daily level of weekly noise exposure (time weighted noise exposure level for a five-day (40 hours) working week in conformity with Sub-paragraph 3.6 of the standard LVS ISO 1999:2007 "Acoustics - Determination of occupational noise exposure and estimation of noise-induced hearing impairment", observing the following requirements:

 13.1. continuous noise level monitoring shall be performed throughout the week, and the weekly noise exposure level shall not exceed the exposure limit value 87 dB(A);

 13.2. the employer shall submit results of the noise level monitoring and explanations regarding the necessity of such substitution to the State Labour Inspectorate;